RasmusVeski/SAIL_agent_workshop/README.md

 cd SAIL_agent_hackathon
 ```

 Create a `.env` file in the root directory.
-You can copy the example below:
+You can copy use the .env.example as template or the example below:

 ```bash
 # .env file